Zohair-coder/CS270-grading-assistant/README.md

 Launch a terminal and type "Racket".
 If the terminal displays `Welcome to Racket`, you have successfully installed Racket on the command line.
 You can now move on to the usage step.

+### Mac
+Add racket to path if it isn't already by following the instructions [here](https://beautifulracket.com/setting-the-mac-os-path.html).

 Also make sure you have git and Python installed.

 ## Usage